sheepolata/WorldInConflictSim/README.md

 ## News and DevLogs

+### 24/04/2021

+Added buildings!
+Yay!
+For now, every month, each kingdom build (for free) a food building, improving storage, production or reducing consumption.
+Next will add prices for buildings, and more buildings.
+Will also need to think of a better structure for AI to chose what to build/do next.

 ### 22/04/2021

 Starting to work on AI: AIKingdomController is used to set the diplomatic stance of a kingdom.
 This diplomatic stance will influence the decisions and actions a kingdom will take in its territory, if and when to declare war, what type of relations to have, etc.